-Our universities are no help either.
+Our universities are no help.
 They tend to disclaim or skew the Rapture doctrine or avoid talking about altogether.
-And if they do talk about it, it tends to be more of a side note while teaching apocalyptic evangelicalism.
+And if they do talk about it, it tends to be more of a byproduct while teaching apocalyptic evangelicalism.
 The lack of educational focus often causes students to abandon the doctrine completely after they graduate.

-So, without intentional education and in the presence of such apathy, we are left wondering what is the Rapture exactly?
+So, without intentional education while in the presence of such apathy, we are left wondering what exactly is the Rapture?

-One interesting fact is the English word rapture (meaning “to seize, snatch, or be carried away” in Latin) does not appear anywhere in the English Bible.
-But, it does appear as the Greek word harpazo (har-pad-zo, “to be caught together”) in 1 Thessalonians 4:17.
+The English word rapture, derived from the Latin rapiemur, means “to seize, snatch, or be carried away.”
+Interestingly, it does not appear anywhere in the English Bible.
+But it does appear as the Greek word harpazo (har-pad-zo, “to be caught together”) in 1 Thessalonians 4:17.

 “Then we who are alive and remain shall be caught up together (harpazo) with them in the clouds to meet the Lord in the air.
 And thus, we shall always be with the Lord.”

-And so, we know Scripture clearly teaches about the Rapture.
+As we can see, Scripture clearly teaches about the Rapture.
 But what is it exactly?